CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: Introduction

 We fill this gap by presenting the first security and privacy assessment of the CTAP Authenticator APIs.
-We uncover \emph{two classes of protocol-level attacks on CTAP} we call \textbf{\aname}.
-The \emph{client impersonation (CI)} attacks exploit the lack of client authentication to tamper with a victim authenticator.
-Some of the attacks are zero-click (i.e., not require user interaction), while others are one-click (i.e., require expected user interaction).
-The \emph{API confusion (AC)} attacks abuse the lack of protocol API enforcements and confound a FIDO2 authenticator, a client, and an unaware user into calling unwanted CTAP Authenticator APIs while thinking they are calling legitimate ones (e.g., the user thinks he is authenticating to a website but he is instead deleting his credentials).
-In total, we present five CI and seven AC attacks.
+We uncover two attack classes and eleven related attacks on CTAP that we call \textbf{\aname}.
+The \emph{client impersonation (CI)} attacks exploit the lack of client authentication to tamper with an authenticator.
+Among others, they allow factory resetting an authenticator without user interaction.
+The \emph{API confusion (AC)} attacks abuse the lack of protocol API enforcements and confound a FIDO2 authenticator, a client, and a user into calling unwanted CTAP Authenticator APIs while believing they are calling legitimate ones.
+For instance, a user thinks to be authenticating to a website but they are instead deleting their authenticator credentials.

-The attacks are conducted in \emph{proximity} (malicious FIDO2 device close to the victim) or \emph{remotely} (malicious app installed on the victim's phone).
-The AC attacks require a MitM position, while the CI attacks target the authenticator.
-Unlike prior work, they do \emph{not} require physical access to the authenticator, a compromised client, or side channel and fault injection~\cite{lomne-hwio22, titanninjaphysical}.
-Moreover, the attacks are \emph{stealthy} because they employ CTAP-compliant API calls and do not require unexpected user interactions (unlike phishing~\cite{ulqinaku2021real} or other deception techniques~\cite{mahdad2024overlays}).
+We consider two attacker models: a CI attacker impersonating a CTAP client and an AC attacker with a MitM position between the client and the authenticator.
+The adversaries perform the attacks in \emph{proximity} or \emph{remotely}.
+They do not require physical access to the authenticator, e.g., no side channel or fault injection.
+Moreover, they do not need to compromise the client or the authenticator, e.g., no client or authenticator malware.

 The \aname\ attacks have a \emph{critical} and \emph{widespread} impact on the FIDO2 ecosystem.
-They are critical as they enable the violate security, privacy, and availability of FIDO2 devices.
-For example, a CI or an AC attacker can (remotely) factory reset an authenticator, deleting all FIDO2 credentials and locking out the victim from the related service.
-Moreover, despite targeting CTAP, the attacks have an impact on FIDO2 relying parties, e.g., they can delete non-discoverable credentials stored on the relying party using WebAuthn.
+They are critical as they violate the security, privacy, and availability of FIDO2 devices.
+For example, a CI or an AC attacker can factory reset an authenticator deleting all FIDO2 credentials and locking out the victim from the related service.
+Despite targeting CTAP, the attacks also impact FIDO2 relying parties.
+For example, they invalidate the non-discoverable credentials stored by the relying party.
 They are widespread as they exploit protocol-level vulnerabilities in the CTAP application-layer protocol.
-Hence, they can be conducted against any FIDO2 device regardless of the CTAP transport (USB, NFC, and BLE).
+Hence, they can be conducted against any FIDO2 device regardless of whether CTAP is transported over USB, NFC, or BLE.